Manivannan-Kannan/LendingClubCaseStudy/README.md

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@manivannankannan] - feel free to contact me!